Spatz: Clustering Compact RISC-V-Based Vector Units to Maximize Computing Efficiency: Performance Analysis

 We also achieve high performance with the \emph{wid-matmul}$_{16}$, a widening matrix multiplication that operates on \qtyadj{16}{\bit} floating point operands and accumulates in a \qtyadj{32}{\bit} register.
 In this scenario, the \qtyadj{64}{\bit} ExSdotp~\cite{Bertaccini2022} datapath of each \gls{FPU} can execute four half-precision \glspl{FMA} per cycle.
 For a large \numproduct{128x128} matrix multiplication, Spatz reaches \qty{61.5}{\flops\half\per\cycle}, an \gls{FMA} utilization of \qty{96.1}{\percent}.
 In comparison, the \gls{SSR}-based cluster achieves \qty{52.0}{\flops\half\per\cycle} on the same kernel, an \gls{FPU} utilization \qty{15.5}{\percent} lower than that of the Spatz cluster.
 Similar trends are seen for lower precision, \eg \emph{wid-matmul}$_8$.

 In general, \gls{SSR}'s performance drop on the \emph{matmul} and \emph{conv2d} kernels is explained due to banking conflicts in the L1 \gls{SPM}, which degrade the performance of \gls{SSR}-based solutions due to their high L1 \gls{SPM} bandwidth requirements.
-However, the \gls{SSR}-based cluster reaches higher performance on the \emph{dotp} kernel.
-The Spatz-based cluster reaches a $\num{1.42}\times$ speed-up versus the baseline, while the \gls{SSR}-based cluster reaches a $\num{3.00}\times$ speed-up versus the baseline.
-This is due to \emph{dotp}'s very low data reuse, since we must fetch two \qtyadj{64}{\bit} elements from the L1 \gls{SPM} for each \gls{FMA} operation.
-The \gls{SSR}-based cluster's large L1 \gls{SPM} interconnect can supply this throughput to the cores.
+Namely, since \glspl{SSR} have very little data reuse, each \gls{SSR}-powered Snitch core reads two elements and writes one element back to the L1 \gls{SPM} per cycle.
+This implies that \num{24} out of the \num{32} L1 \gls{SPM} \gls{SRAM} banks are used per cycle.
+However, the \gls{SSR}-based cluster performs better on the \emph{dotp} kernel.
+The Spatz-based cluster reaches a $\num{1.44}\times$ speed-up versus the baseline, while the \gls{SSR}-based cluster reaches a speed-up close to $\num{3}\times$ versus the baseline.
+This is due to \emph{dotp}'s very low data reuse, which forces to fetch two \qtyadj{64}{\bit} elements from the L1 \gls{SPM} for each \gls{FMA} operation.
+The \gls{SSR}-based cluster's large L1 \gls{SPM} interconnect and three memory ports per core can supply this throughput to the \glspl{FPU}.
 On the other hand, the smaller L1 interconnect of the Spatz cluster can provide a single \qtyadj{64}{\bit} element per cycle to each \gls{FPU}, throttling the execution of the \emph{dotp} kernel.

-It is important to mention that we could increase the number of Spatz' \gls{VLSU} ports in the L1 \gls{SPM} interconnect if targeting low data-reuse kernels \eg \emph{dotp}.
-A Spatz cluster with just twice as many L1 \gls{SPM} interfaces per \gls{VLSU} would achieve a \emph{dotp} speedup similar to the \gls{SSR}-based cluster, \Cref{fig:perf_comparison}, while still featuring a lower number of ports in the L1 \gls{SPM} interconnect (\num{16} versus \num{24}).
-However, in most cases, these workloads are bottlenecked at the off-chip memory interface, weakening the motivation for the local complexity increase.
+It is important to mention that the performance difference between Spatz and the SSR cluster on low data-reuse kernels, \eg \emph{dotp}., primarily depends on the current Spatz configuration and micro-architecture.
+A Spatz cluster with $2F$ L1 \gls{SPM} interfaces per \gls{VLSU} and streamlined reduction logic can achieve a \emph{dotp} speedup similar to the \gls{SSR}-based cluster while still featuring a lower number of ports in the L1 \gls{SPM} interconnect (\num{16} versus \num{24}), as shown in \Cref{fig:perf_comparison} by the lighter bar relative to the \emph{dotp} kernel.
+On the other hand, we should note that low-compute intensive kernels like \emph{dotp} are often bottlenecked at the cluster memory interface or at the off-chip memory controller, weakening the motivation for the local complexity increase.